Much older than Stonehenge, and even Gobekli Tepe, the ‘Nawarla Gabarnmung’ Stone monument in Arnhem land Australia is 50,000 years old.

 - Older than the recent find of Gobekli Tepe (9000 BC)

 - No evidence yet found of stonework like this elsewhere in the world ‘50,000’ years ago.

 - Rock Art found contains some of the oldest mystifying works of Art in the world.

-This [Passageway] monument or “transformation of a sheltered space” that was created by the skilled hands of the Jawoyn ancestors is the oldest known example in the world of altering a stone foundation.
-Charcoal deposits found above the very bottom layers present a median age of 49,350 cal BP.
+This [Passageway] monument or “transformation of a sheltered space” that was created by the skilled hands of the Jawoyn ancestors is the oldest known example in the world of altering a stone foundation and Stone Engineering.
+Charcoal deposits found above the very bottom layers present median age of 49,350 cal BP.

-The work completed at Gabarnmung by these ancient engineers may not have required the precise mathematics to build a great pyramid, but still valued math and the intelligent knowledge of working with stone for a great length of time.
-The shelter was constructed by tunneling into a naturally eroded cliff face.
+The work completed at Gabarnmung by our ancient engineers may not have required the precise mathematics as masonry to build a great pyramid, but still valued math and the intelligent knowledge of working with stone for a great length of time.
+The shelter was constructed by tunnelling into a naturally eroded cliff face.
 The roof is 1.75m to 2.45m above floor level, supported by 50 pillars created by the natural erosion of fissure lines in the bedrock.
 36 pillars were painted.
 Some pre-existing pillars were removed, some were reshaped and some moved to new positions.
-In some areas ceiling slabs were removed and repainted by the ancient Jawoyn people who used the shelter.
+In some areas, ceiling slabs were removed and repainted by the ancient Jawoyn people who used the shelter.

-Looking at other major world monuments, Gabarnmung “stands out” and clearly needs to be noted for the significant contribution and example the Original people of Australia have given to human history.
+In comparison to other major world accomplishments in monuments, Gabarnmung “stands out” and clearly needs to be noted for the significant contribution and example the Original people of what is now known as Arnhem Land – ‘Australia’ have given to human history.

 Gabarnmung (48,000 BC)